 That is why we really value your opinion about the information, advice and support we offer.
 We want you to tell us if you think we are not impartial.
 To help us check that we are impartial we routinely ask those who use our service to say whether they think we have been biased one way or another.

 We can also offer more intensive support if you need it.
-This can include helping with letters, attending meetings with you or supporting you in discussions with the local authority, school or other setting.
-We may be able to help you find a key worker, or an Independent Supporter or a volunteer who can support you.
+This can include, attending meetings with you or supporting you in discussions with the local authority, school or other setting.

 When we are not able to help we will do our best to tell you about, or put you in touch with, other groups or organisations that can help.
 We call this signposting.